ktrieu/new-website/blog/protected/bootloader/part-1.md

 build-std-features = ["compiler-builtins-mem"]
 ```

 These lines tell Rust to build the standard library from source for your target, including only the basics we need and can support.
 The line about `compiler-builtins-mem` tells Rust to use its built-in copies of functions like `memcpy` and friends.
 This needs to be explicitly enabled, because most platforms have their own versions which are better.
-Again, in UEFI land, we get nothing for free.
+Again, in UEFI land, we don't get much for free.

 As the header says, this is unstable and requires we use Rust's nightly branch, so drop a `rust-toolchain.toml` in the root of your crate and put this in it: